anyonecancode/philipschweiger.com.source/src/postsources/jsonb-drafts.md

 ---
 path: "/posts/jsonb-drafts"
 date: "2019-01-20"
-title: "PostgreSQL Jsonb Use Case: Saving Drafts"
+title: "Json in Postgres Use Case: Saving Drafts"
 blurb: "SQL vs NoSQL is sometimes a question when"
 ---